Divisions over the Ukraine war cause a rift at EU-LatAm summit that was supposed to be a love-in

 The diplomatic defense of Ukraine and the condemnation of Moscow is an everyday staple for EU nations, but many Latin and Central American governments have taken a more neutral view of a conflict in Europe that for them in only one of many blighting the world.

-While the EU pushed for strong words on the war, Gonsalves said that “this summit ought not to become another unhelpful battleground for discourses on this matter, which has been and continues to be addressed in other, more relevant fora.”
+It also brough division within the CELAC group itself, with nations such as Chile seeking to draw a clear distinction from members like Nicaragua.

+“We’re very sorry for the situation.
+And really, I mean, we’re very surprised that there are members of our group which oppose any resolution concerning this war,” said Chilean Foreign Minister Alberto van Klaveren.
+“It’s a war of aggression.”

-The result was that long-stalled trade agreements — such as a huge EU-Mercosur deal — will likely be no closer to resolution when the leaders wrap up their summit Tuesday afternoon.
+As a result of the differences, long-stalled trade agreements — such as a huge EU-Mercosur deal — were no closer to resolution when the leaders prepared to wrap up their summit Tuesday afternoon.

 If something were on show, it was Central and South America’s increased confidence, boosted by a huge injection of funds from China and the knowledge that their critical raw materials will become ever more vital as the EU seeks to end an excessive reliance on Beijing’s rare mineral resources.